Troopers/docker-images-ghcr/README.md

 Images:

 - `ghcr.io/troopers/cypress-16-docker-compose`: use it to run Cypress and a Docker stack
+- `ghcr.io/troopers/docker`: use it to run Docker
+- `ghcr.io/troopers/docker-compose`: use it to run Docker In Docker
 - `ghcr.io/troopers/node-12-eas`: use it to run Expo EAS
 - `ghcr.io/troopers/node-14-eas`: use it to run Expo EAS with Expo and SDK 45
 - `ghcr.io/troopers/node-16-curl-tidy`: use it to run node and tidy